 - Using your rubber spatula, scrape the batter against the side of the bowl.
 Every few scrapes, pick up the batter and let it fall into the bowl.
 The batter should flow slowly in ribbons.
 Try to make a figure 8 with the batter.
 If it falls without breaking, it's ready.

 - Line an upside down baking pan with parchment paper or silicone baking mat.
 Fill the piping bag fitted with the round tip with the batter.
 Pipe directly over the top of the parchment.
 When the pan is full, rap and drop the pan on the counter to release any air bubbles.
 You can use a tooth pick to pop any bubbles that come to the surface.

-- Sprinkle the tops of the shells with the fruity pebbles.⅛ cup fruity pebbles, to sprinkle on top
+- Sprinkle the tops of the shells with the fruity pebbles.⅛ cup fruity pebbles

 - Preheat your oven to 300 degrees F/149 degrees C.